deano2390/libwebrtc-android/README.md

 Prebuilt WebRTC library for Android, available via gradle.

-Built against the 'stable' release branches used in Chrome for Android.
+Built against the 'stable' release branches used in Chrome for Android (currently M59).

+I will endevour to add the latest stable releases as and when they are released.
+(Release Schedule: https://www.chromium.org/developers/calendar)

 Usage is demonstrated in the AppRTC sample app which I have mirrored and setup to use this library: https://github.com/deano2390/AppRTC